secure-software-engineering/DroidBench/README.md

 * **IntentSink2**: Similar to IntentSink, but the value is sent out in a callback method defined in XML.
 * **ActivityCommunication1**: Contains two activities that communicate using static fields.
 * **IntentSource1**: Two tainted leaks: the first one is that a tainted value is leaked to another app using an intent by startActivityForResult.
 The other one is that onActivityResult method gets intent as tainted data and then logs it.
+*
+* **ICC-Action-String-Operations**: IMEI is obtained in one Activity and stored in an Intent's extra for starting the next Activity which will then leak IMEI to log.
+* **ICC-Broadcast-Programmatic-IntentFilter**:  IMEI is obtained in an Activity and stored in the Intent's extra of the Intent to the BroadcastReceiver which was registered programmatically.
+The Receiver leaks the IMEI info.
+* **ICC-Component-Not-In-Manifest**: IMEI is obtained in one Activity and is stored in the Intent's to start a leaking Activity which is not in the AndroidManifest.xml.
+No leak happens as it is not valid.
+* **ICC-ComponentName-Class-Constant**: Another Activity is started using class name.
+IEMI is leaked in the Activity to be started.
+* **ICC-Concat-Action-String": An Intent for starting another Activity is created by concatenating two constant strings.
+The Activity to be started leaks the IMEI which was passed in as the Intent's extra.
+* **ICC-Event-Ordering**: IMEI is obtained and stored in the SharedPreferences of the secondary Activity (InFlowActivity).
+The first Activity (OutFlowActivity) starts the second Activity.
+The second-time the 2nd Activity is started, IMEI is leaked to log.
+* **ICC-Intent-ComponentName**: A Activity is started using constant component's Name and Intent.setComponent.
+The started Activity leaks the IMEI to log.
+* **ICC-Intent-Passed-Through-API**: An Intent to start another Activity is passed through LinkedList's add() and retreived with LinkedList.get().
+The retrieved Intent is used to start a leaking Activity.
+* **ICC-Non-Constant-Class-Object**: An Activity class is created and its classname is retrieved using getClass() on the instance object.
+The classname is then used to start the second Activity which then leaks IMEI information form Intent's extra.
+* **ICC-Pass-Action-Through-API**: An action for the Intent to start another Activity is passed through and retreived with LinkedList.get().
+The retrieved String is used to start the leaking Activity.
+* **ICC-Service-Messages**: IMEI is obtained and sent to a Service which then leaks the info in the Messenger's Handler.
+* **ICC-Unresolvable-Intent**:  The app tries to start an Activity int an Intent that cannot be resolved statically.
+One of the two Activities may be started based on a random boolean, and both of them leak IMEI from the starting Activity to log.

 Lifecycle
 ---------